Aeronbroker/Aeron/doc/extensionpoint.md

 For a guiding example, please refer to the existing plugin 'eu.neclab.iotplatform.entitycomposer'.
 This plugin exposes its Query Service by means of Spring OSGi; see the 'eu.neclab.iotplatform.entitycomposer/META-INF/spring' folder.
 The Query Service interface is implemented by the class *eu.neclab.iotplatform.entitycomposer.CompositeEntityQueryService*.
 This class realizes a Query Service which reads entity composition information (i.e. information how to compose entities from other entities) from context registrations and executes these entity compositions; see the documentation of this plugin for details.

+How to Register Data Sources for Custom Query Services
+---
+Through the *interfaces.QueryService* interface, query services not only retrieve the application's NGSI query, but also the relevant context registrations retrieved from the IoT Discovery GE.
+Thus, query services can interpret the context registrations in order to query non-NGSI data sources.

+It is recommended that the details about such non-NGSI data sources are written in the registration metadata of context registrations.
+The best practice to do so is to define a metadata item with metadata type **

 Further Extension Points
 ---------
 Extension points for FIWARE NGSI subscriptions and updates are planned to be realized in future releases.